npouriaa/unit-testing/README.md

 # counter-testing
-Simple testing in react with vitest and react testing library and vitest
+Simple testing in react with react testing library and vitest

    To run the test , in terminal run :